 Explanation:

-In this example, we demonstrate the concept of aggregation, where the Address class contains a pointer to a Test object representing address details like house number, city, and state.
-In the main function, we create two Test objects and passes them to corresponding Address objects.
-After that, the display function prints the combined information for each person.
-It shows how one class can reference another without owning its lifetime.
+In this illustration, we showcase the idea of aggregation, where the Address class includes a reference to a Test object that holds address specifics such as the house number, city, and state.
+Within the main method, we instantiate two Test objects and assign them to respective Address objects.
+Following this, the display method outputs the consolidated details for each individual.
+This scenario exemplifies how one class can refer to another class without being responsible for managing its lifespan.

 Eligibility for an Object to Qualify Aggregation